 supermarket or health food shop.

-Some medicines and Methylprednisolone Alphapharm may interfere with each other.
+Some medicines and food and Methylprednisolone Alphapharm may interfere with each other.
 These include:

 nonsteroidal anti-inflammatory such as salicylates or aspirin, medicines used to relieve pain, swelling and other symptoms

 of inflammation including arthritis.

 some anti-fungal agents, e.g., ketoconazole, amphotericin

 medicines to treat HIV, e.g., indinavir, ritonavir